romandunets/react-redux-skeleton/README.md

 * Babel
 * Webpack

 You can check all the dependencies in package.json.
+Mock REST API works on JSON server.

 ## Getting Started